The Institution of Structural Engineers The Institution of Structural Engineers

 The Structural Engineer

 Cantilever stone staircases have been used in all sorts of buildings for more than 350 years.
-Unfortunately, when surveying buildings we can be so intent on getting from floor to floor that we forget to look at the stairs on the way.
 Like all structures, stairs need regular inspection and maintenance; without which, collapses can ultimately occur.

 Publish Date – 1 April 2015